 - Report.
 Each team must submit a report that summarizes their project for judges and others to review.
-The report is worth 55% of the total project score. - Interpretive Creative Component.
+The report is worth 55% of the total project score.
+For Family Data Jam, participants will submit a brief paragraph interpreting observed data trends, plus a short explanation of their creative component, in lieu of a full report.
+For Family Data Jam, the condensed report is worth 40% of the total project score. - Interpretive Creative Component.
 Communicate your findings!
 The creative piece should clearly explain the data to someone without the scientific knowledge to interpret datasets or graphs on their own.
 Skits, videos, songs, puppet shows, poems, photographs, exhibits, sculptures, interactive displays and more are encouraged.
 The projects will be judged online, so live performances must be submitted as electronic audio or a YouTube video.
 Recordings must be 5 minutes or less.
-The creative project is worth 45% of the total project score.
+The creative project is worth 45% of the total project score (60% for Family Data Jam).